-The Private Lending Judicial Interpretations also provide that agreements between lenders and borrowers on loans with interest rates below 24% per annum are valid and enforceable.
-As to the loans with interest rates per annum between 24% (exclusive) and 36% (inclusive), if the interest on the loans has already been paid to the lender, and so long as such payment has not damaged the interest of the state, the community and any third parties, the courts will turn down the borrower's request to demand the return of the excess interest payment.
-If the annual interest rate of a private loan is higher than 36%, the agreement on the excess part of the interest is invalid, and if the borrower requests the lender to return the part of interest exceeding 36% of the annual interest that has been paid, the courts will support such requests.
-The interest rates of all our loan products are below 36%.
-In addition, on August 4, 2017, the Supreme People's Court issued the Circular of Several Suggestions on Further Strengthening the Judicial Practice Regarding Financial Cases, which provides, among others, that (i) the claim of the borrower under a financial loan agreement to adjust or cut down the part of interest exceeding 24% per annum on the basis that the aggregate amount of interest, compound interest, default interest, liquidated damages and other fees collectively claimed by the lender is overly high shall be supported by the PRC courts; (ii) in the context of Internet finance disputes, if the online lending information intermediary platforms and the lender circumvent the upper limit of the judicially protected interest rate by charging intermediary fee, it shall be determined as invalid; and (iii) private lending transaction is defined as lending between individuals, legal persons and other organizations.
-Loans funded by financial institutions which are licensed by financial regulatory authorities are not private lending transactions.
+On August 6, 2015, the Supreme People's Court issued the Provisions on Several Issues Concerning Laws Applicable to Trials of Private Lending Cases.
+These provisions state that agreements between lenders and borrowers on loans with interest rates below 24% per annum are valid and enforceable.
+For loans with interest rates per annum between 24% (exclusive) and 36% (inclusive), if the interest has already been paid to the lender, and as long as such payment has not damaged the interests of the state, community, or any third parties, the courts will reject the borrower's request to demand the return of excess interest payments.
+If the annual interest rate of a private loan exceeds 36%, the agreement on the excess interest is invalid.
+If the borrower requests the lender to return the portion of interest exceeding 36% of the annual interest that has been paid, the courts will support such requests.
+All interest rates of our loan products are below 36%.

+On August 4, 2017, the Supreme People's Court issued the Circular of Several Suggestions on Further Strengthening Judicial Practice Regarding Financial Cases, which provides, among other things, that (i) borrowers' claims under financial loan agreements to adjust or reduce interest exceeding 24% per annum, based on the aggregate amount of interest, compound interest, default interest, liquidated damages, and other fees claimed by the lender being excessively high, shall be supported by PRC courts; (ii) in the context of Internet finance disputes, if online lending information intermediary platforms and lenders circumvent the judicially protected interest rate limit by charging intermediary fees, it shall be deemed invalid; and (iii) private lending transactions are defined as loans between individuals, legal persons, and other organizations.
+Loans funded by financial institutions licensed by financial regulatory authorities are not considered private lending transactions.